|

 Location: Moscow, Russia

-It simply allows you to protect area around existing stretch marker.
-Could be useful if you want to keep transients at drums even if your item overstretched or if stretch marker coefficient is already big.
-The idea taken from this FR.
+It allows to protect area around existing stretch marker.
+Could be useful if you have stretch markers at drums and you want keep some transient area unchanged by stretching algorithm.
+The idea is taken from this FR.

 Human being with feelings